 Diversity and promotion of female employees

-With the German law regarding equal participation of men and women in management positions in the private sector and in public service, a target of 20 % female managers was set for each of the first two management levels under the Executive Board.
-We missed this by a small margin at the first management level, in which six of 32 managers were female, for a proportion of 19 %.
-We achieved the target at the second management level, which currently comprises nine female employees out of 45 in total, equal to 20 %.
+With the law for equal participation of men and women in management positions in the private sector and in public service, a target of 20 % female managers in each of the first two management levels respectively was defined.
+We have largely achieved this at the first management level, with 19.4 %.
+At the second management level, we exceeded the target: 20.4% of our managers there are female.

-The proportion of female applicants for technical jobs is still low.
-Aurubis therefore continues to pursue the goal of raising awareness of technical occupations among women and recruiting them for these roles.
-It does this through a range of measures, such as partnerships with schools and participation in initiatives such as mint:pink, for example.
+The proportion of female applicants for technically-oriented jobs is currently low.
+Aurubis is therefore pursuing the goal of raising interest for technical occupations among women, and recruiting them for these roles.
+It does this through a range of measures, such as partnerships with schools and participation in initiatives such as “mint:pink”.

-The proportion of female employees in the Group is 12.1 %, slightly higher than the prior-year level of 11.9 %.
+In total, the proportion of female employees in the Group is 12.4 %, and has increased slightly in comparison with the prior-year level of 12.1 %.

 Employee compensation and profit-sharing

-Aurubis has a consistent compensation system for its management.
-This compensation system is based on an analytical job evaluation, clearly established income brackets and a target bonus model with defined levels of performance measurement and weighting.
-These factors allow managers to assess what performance is required on the Group, function and individual levels, and how they should be evaluated.
+Aurubis has a uniform compensation system for its management.
+This compensation system is based on an analytical job evaluation, on clearly established income brackets and on a target bonus model with defined levels of performance measurement and weighting.
+These factors allow managers to assess what performance is required of the Group, of specific functions and individual levels and such performance is to be evaluated.

-Employees participate in the Aurubis Group’s success.
 Performance and success-oriented compensation is a fundamental element of the remuneration system at Aurubis AG.
-Motivated, high-performing employees make a decisive contribution to the company’s achievements and value.
-The performance of an individual is always assessed in connection with the performance of the team, the department or the production sector.
-Individual performance and collective team performance serve as parameters in this case.
+Motivated, high-performance employees make a decisive contribution to the Company’s achievements and value.
+The performance of the individual is always assessed in connection with the performance of the team, the department or the production sector.
+The individual performance and collective team performance serve as parameters in this case.
 Both are considered in the performance-oriented compensation accordingly.

-In order to promote identification with the company, we also gave employees at the German sites the opportunity to acquire a limited number of Aurubis AG shares at favorable conditions.
-Overall, 1,338 employees participated, purchasing a total of 26,240 shares.
+In order to promote identification with the company, we also gave employees at the German sites the opportunity to acquire a limited number of Aurubis AG shares at favorable conditions in 2017.
+913 employees took advantage of this offer.